codeoverflow-org/nodecg-io-docs/docs/samples/github.md

 -   Working NodeCG & nodecg-io installation
 -   a GitHub token

 _Note:_ If you don't have a token yet, you can create one [here](https://github.com/settings/tokens/new).
+The token requires at least the `repo` scope.

 ### Configure the GitHub sample bundle